 Fees for therapy services are as follows:

-$75 to $120 out of pocket sliding scale per forty-five (45) minute individual or couples session,
+$75 to $120 out of pocket sliding scale per forty-five (45) minute individual or couples session.

 Cancellation.
 Consistency in attending therapy will offer you the opportunity for the best results.
-However, if you need to cancel your session, please contact me with a minimum of forty-eight (48) hours notice or you may be charged a fee.
+However, if you need to cancel your session, please contact me with a minimum of 48 hours notice or you may be charged a fee.
 If you are late or do not show, your session will be cancelled and you will be charged for the time.

 There are, of course, rare extenuating circumstances that may prevent you from providing notice or attending your appointment.
 I will trust that this will happen only under situations you absolutely cannot control.

 Confidentiality.
 Any communications we have are protected by law.
 I record your protected health information and session notes on a private secure server.
-I do not keep paper copies of records or information.
+I do not keep any paper copies of records or information.
 Texts, emails, and voice messages are all deleted once received.
 Without your specific written permission I cannot even acknowledge you are a client.

 However, as a licensed therapist, I am a mandated reporter in the state of Massachusetts.
 This means that I must report the following to the proper authorities as exceptions to confidentiality:

 - to protect children, the elderly and those with disabilities from abuse or neglect,